 What to Do

-If watering isn’t the issue take a look at where your plant sits.
-Noticed those yellow leaves are facing a sunny window?
-Your pothos might be getting sunburned.
+If watering isn’t the problem then you should be looking at where your plant is placed.
+Are the yellow leaves facing a sunny window?
+If so then your pothos might be getting burnt.

 Wilting Stems